TylerYep/torchinfo/README.md

     4) # of parameters,
     5) # of operations (Mult-Adds)

+NOTE: If neither input_data or input_size are provided, no forward pass through the network is performed, and the provided model information is limited to layer names.

 Args:
     model (nn.Module):
             PyTorch model to summarize.
 The model should be fully in either train()